dasch-swiss/dsp-tools/README.md

  - `pyproject.toml` lists the direct dependencies, ordered in two sections:
    - `[tool.poetry.dependencies]` lists the dependencies used to run the software.
    - `[tool.poetry.group.dev.dependencies]` lists the dependencies used for developing and testing.
- - `poetry.lock` enables deterministic installations, by exactly pinning the version of all (sub-) dependencies.
+ - `poetry.lock` enables deterministic installations, by exactly pinning the versions of all (sub-)dependencies.
    This is done automatically, you must not edit `poetry.lock`.

 If you want to install a new package, install it with `poetry add package`.
 This